 In all regions the municipalities are responsible for the development of integrated local mobility plans.
-The regions provide a Sustainble Urban Mobility Plan (SUMP) related framework guidance.
+The regions provide a Sustainable Urban Mobility Plan (SUMP) related framework guidance.
 Some inter-municipal or city region plans have been developed, in order to better tackle common problems and challenges.
 The evolution towards transport regions will lead to modifications of the legal framework in the next legislature.
 Currently, adjustments are being made towards the broadening of the grant schemes for projects, more precisely for supra-local cycle infrastructure.

-In Flanders 308 of the 311 cities and municipalities have a mobility plan.
+In Flanders, 308 of the 311 cities and municipalities have a mobility plan.
 From 2013, the construction of a mobility plan, with a focus on promoting sustainable mobility, is obliged for all cities and municipalities.
 The relevant law is the ‘Decreet betreffende het mobiliteitsbeleid’, (Decree on local mobility policy 2009, reviewed in 2012).
 Only the monitoring and evaluation aspect of mobility planning needs to be developed further as to be able to learn and better plan for the future.
 A long-term vision for the overall Flanders 2030-2050 mobility plan was entered a consultation phase in November 2013.
 In early 2019, Flanders implemented a major change to its mobility policy by putting into force a new regulatory framework for regional mobility plans (R-SUMPs).

 The Brussels Capital Region has an 'IRIS'-plan.
 This integrated transport plan defines mid-tem strategies between 2015-2020 and has the priority to combat congestion by reducing motorised traffic by 20 per cent until 2018.
 Each of its 19 municipalities/cities will have to construct their own mobility plan that fits within this larger plan.